 Easy to Use?

 The Instant Pot is easy to use once you get the hang of it.
 I strongly recommend reading the instruction booklet before using the electric pressure cooker.
-A great way to get started is to try out the “Steam” or “Rice” function.
+A great way to get started is to try out the “Steam” or “Manual” function.
 Steam some vegetables or cook white rice.
 These foods are easy to make and will get you comfortable with your new appliance quickly.

 From there, experiment and try a few of your favorite recipes using the different cooking functions.
 If you’re new to pressure cooking and not familiar with the cooking times, the recipe booklet has a helpful cooking time table for different foods like: seafood and fish, rice and grains, dried beans, legumes and lentils, meat (poultry, beef, pork and lamb), fresh or frozen vegetables and fruits.
 Of course, there’s a plethora of online recipes, videos and user forums to help you out as well.